Cambridge District Scout Archive

 1979 ‘it was decided to take all the Scouts to a local swimming bath, they were all piled into the back of the Luton van and off we went.’
 28th Cambridge

-C T Wood’s recollections list a number of deaths, from drowning and walking over a quarry face.
+Equipment and the skill base have also improved.
+Powerful torches, access to a compass and the knowledge to use it are routine.
+The number of awards for saving people from drowning and the focus on swimming in Scouts (it was necessary for all 1st Class Scouts) illustrate the need for training.
+C T Wood’s recollections before 1930 list a number of deaths from drowning and walking over a quarry face.
 The Leys school history records two deaths on a hike when two Sixth Former’s fell into a river canyon.

-One of the results of leading Scouts through adventurous activities is that they are prepared to go on to greater adventures beyond Scouting.
+One of the results of leading Scouts through adventurous activities is that they are prepared to go on to greater adventures, planned and unplanned, beyond Scouting.

 5th Cambridge (Perse) August 1914 ‘All the incidents of camp seem trivial in these days of great things.’

 It is difficult to address ‘Adventurous Activities’ in Scouting when the whole of the history of the past century is reflected in the District Scout archives: Scouts of sixteen embarking for Dunkirk in the Great War to work as hospital orderlies, medals and awards for bravery, the Rolls of Honour and Jack Cornwell.